holysama/odin-recipes/README.md

 # odin-recipes
-In this project, I'm going to build a basic recipe website.
+In this project, I'm going to build a basic recipe website with HTML.